VlaicuAndreiDanielo/Arduino-TinkerCAD/README.md

 # Arduino-TinkerCAD

-This repository contains two Arduino projects that you can test both on the TinkerCAD platform and with a real Arduino UNO.
+This repository contains Arduino projects that you can test both on the TinkerCAD platform and with a real Arduino UNO.
 The projects include:

 1. **RGB LED Project**
 2. **LED Matrix Projects (with 3 versions of code)**